hyperjumptech/swagger-to-js-validator/README.md

 # stjv (swagger-to-js-validator)

+## About

 This CLI generates request validators based on [OpenAPI 3 schema](https://swagger.io/docs/specification/about/) (previously called Swagger).

+## Motivation

+stjv was created to prevent you from writing code to validate the requests coming to API end points one by one.
+You can instead write an OpenAPI file to define the specifications for all the end points of your app, such as what HTTP methods are accepted, required query properties, and also required properties in the body of the request, then let stjv generate the code to validate the incoming requests. **Not only you'll get a nicely documented API, you'll also get the validation code you can use in your API end points**.

 **:construction: WARNING: This package is WIP**